By Adam Lonergan, CPT | AdLoFitness.com

 Like many people, I’m just not hungry in the morning, but I used to make myself eat something (or at least drink a protein shake) because I thought I was supposed to.
 But when I stopped believing the BS and looked into the facts, I found this natural eating pattern was better and easier for me.
 Like my professionally-fit friends, I soon had more energy throughout the day, my workouts, physique, and overall health improved, and I haven’t bought protein powder or any other supplements in years.

 Bottom line, if your health matters to you, work out and eat healthy.
+Listen to your body.
 And don’t believe everything you hear in advertising (or what your parents tell you) without first looking into things yourself.

 — Adam Lonergan, CPT